-The results indicated that gender, race/ethnicity, as well as number of detentions, levels of violence, adjustment, and stress management, had a positive and statistically significant effect on probation revocations.
-With regard to race, juvenile offenders in the Other racial/ethnicity category were 225% more likely than Caucasian offenders to have probation revocations.
+The results indicated that race, as well as number of detentions, and levels of violence, adjustment, and stress management had a positive and statistically significant effect on probation revocations.
+With regard to race, African American offenders were 3% less likely to have a probation revocation than Caucasian juvenile offenders.
+It was estimated juvenile offenders in the Other racial/ethnicity category were 225% more likely than Caucasian offenders to have probation revocations.
 Those with more detentions had a 53% increase in expected rates of probation revocations.
 Moreover, probation revocations rose 14% for every 10% increase in violence propensity and violent behaviors.
 The largest predictor of probation revocations was adjustment to incarceration; juvenile offenders who reported adjusting poorly to incarceration had 112% increase in expected probation revocations.
 Poor stress management and coping abilities were associated with a 4% increase in expected probation revocations.

-Results of the AUC analysis identified five of the seven scales above the .50 threshold; results are summarized in Figure 1.
-Truthfulness Risk (.48) and Stress Risk (.42) predicted revocations no better than chance.
-Alcohol Risk (.59), Drug Risk, (.67), Violence Risk (.67), Distress Risk (.69), and Adjustment Risk (.67) predicted revocations better than chance.
-Craig and Beech (2009) assert that these AUC indices correspond to effect sizes ranging from small to medium respectively.
-Table 5 presents ROC sensitivity and specificity information along with positive and negative likelihood ratios (LR) at the 90th percentile, the Severe Problem threshold for scales with AUC at or above .65.
+Results of the ROC/AUC analysis identified five of the seven scales above the .50 threshold; results are summarized in Figure 1.
+Truthfulness Risk (.49) and Stress Risk (.42) predicted revocations no better than chance.
+Alcohol Risk (.56), Drug Risk, (.66), Violence Risk (.70), Distress Risk (.65), and Adjustment Risk (.70) predicted revocations better than chance.

+Craig and Beech (2009) assert that these AUC indices correspond to effect sizes ranging from small to medium respectively (p.
+200).